Newly Discovered Microfossils Could Represent Earliest Forms Of Life On Earth

 Both of the above reports, however, quoted scientists who weren’t fully on board with the researchers’ claims that they had found the earliest forms of life on Earth.
 William Martin, who heads the Molecular Evolution Institute at Heinrich Heine University in Germany, told CNN that the new study doesn’t come with obvious proof that the microorganisms were formed by biological processes, and that “it’s not good enough” that they are merely similar to cells.

 Likewise, Massachusetts Institute of Technology geobiologist Tanja Bosak said in an interview with the Washington Post that the study authors didn’t gather enough evidence to corroborate their theories.
-She noted the lack of images of the Quebec site where the microfossils were discovered, and issues with what she sees as the wrong kind of context accompanying the findings.
+She noted the lack of images of the Quebec site where the microfossils were discovered and issues with what she sees as the wrong kind of context accompanying the findings.

-In his team’s defense, Papineau told CNN that the research he and his colleagues conducted on the earliest forms of life on Earth was “very specific” in all its nine separate lines of evidence, and that his team had “certainly documented evidence of early life better than anyone else.”
+In his team’s defense, Papineau told CNN that the research he and his colleagues conducted on the earliest forms of life on Earth was “very specific” in all its nine separate lines of evidence and that his team had “certainly documented evidence of early life better than anyone else.”

 [Featured Image by Alexey Godzenko/Shutterstock]